spectralcode/OCTproZ/BUILD.md

 ```

 ### 2. Install build dependencies
 Enable the "Source code" option in Software and Updates > Ubuntu Software under the "Downloadable from the Internet" section.

-Open a terminal (ctrl + alt + t) an install the build dependencies like this
+Then install the build dependencies like this
 ```
 sudo apt-get build-dep qt5-default
 ```